kepra3/popgen_rad_shallow_agaricia/README.md

 # Data accessibility for Prata et al (202X)

+This repository contains all scripts and datasets required to run all analyses performed within Prata et al (202X) Some dominant reef-builders disperse only metres per generation.
+Large files such as raw sequence data and intial vcf files are not present within the repository but links to the sources to access these files are provided.

+Blocks of code are provided in README on how to perform analyses for each section.
+For each block of code to run activate the appropriate conda environment or software versions (see *Appendix*) and change to the scripts directory within the appropriate heading directory.
+Files will either be accessed in data or results and will write files into data or results.

 ## raw files and de novo assembly

-Raw fastq files and initial vcf output from ipyrad are stored on the University of Queensland eSpace repository and will be uploaded to NCBI SRA database.
+Raw fastq files and initial vcf output from ipyrad are stored on the University of Queensland eSpace repository and sequences will be uploaded to NCBI SRA database.

-De novo assembly of RAD contigs was conducted using ipyrad (v.09.67) and performed on HPC.
+*De novo* assembly of RAD contigs was conducted using ipyrad (v.09.67) and performed on HPCs provided by the University of Queensland and California Academy Sciences.

 Ipyrad settings: